 “Are you telling me,” I asked, “that if Silver Airways is willing to have you issue the ticket, you’ll do so?”

-“Absolutely!” was her reply.
+“Absolutely!” she said.
 “Hold on while I call Silver.”
 She put me on hold for about half an hour.
 Odd, given that whenever I have called Silver Airways, I’ve never had to wait more than a couple of minutes for an agent.

 Finally, that bloody hold music got to me.
 I decide it wasn’t worth the stomach acid.
 I gave up, hung up and had begun searching for alternative flights on Expedia.com (which, by the way, I’ve used dozens of times, without incident) when the phone rang.